Shantanu20000/Angular_java_Project/README.md

       targetPort: 8080
   type: ClusterIP
 ```
+# Important:- Here we mention our Backend service name in yaml file that name must mention in our Frontend image at the place of localhost then create image & push it on DockerHub

-# Configure our EKS Cluster and fired below commands.
+# Configured first our EKS Cluster and then fired below commands.
 ```
   kubectl apply -f main.yaml
 ```